yingfa-github/Cloudflare-Clean-IP-Scanner/README.md

 ### Download and run

-1. Download the compiled executable file ([Github Releases](https://github.com/Ptechgithub/CloudflareScanner/releases)/[Ptechgithub](https://pan.lanpw.com/b0742hkxe)) and unzip it.
+1. Download the compiled executable file [Github Releases](https://github.com/Ptechgithub/CloudflareScanner/releases) and unzip it.
 2. Double click to run`CloudflareScanner.exe`File (Windows system), waiting for the speed test to complete...

 <details>